Malcev Completions, Hodge Theory, and Motives: Introduction

 \subsubsection{De Rham fundamental groups}

-Let $f$ be a nice enough morphism of nice enough $k$-schemes (see \nref{Section}{sec:deRham} for the precise statements).
-In~\cite{lazda}, Lazda introduces the relative (unipotent) de Rham fundamental group $\pi_1^\rom{dR}(X/S)$, and shows that it's isomorphic, via a natural map to the (unipotent) de Rham fundamental group $\pi_1^\rom{dR}(X_s)$ of the special fibre, if $S$ is assumed to be an affine curve.
-In \nref{Section}{sec:deRham}, Lazda's theorem is deduced using the unipotent isomorphism criterion (see \nref{Thm.}{thm:U_intro} below), with no assumption on the dimension of $S$.
-This has already been done, in an even more general setting, in~\cite{log-de-Rham-arx}.
+Let $X \to S$ be a nice enough morphism of nice enough $k$-schemes (see \nref{Section}{sec:deRham} for the precise statements).
+In~\cite{lazda}, Lazda introduces the relative (unipotent) de Rham fundamental group $\pi_1^\rom{dR}(X/S)$, and shows that it's isomorphic, via a natural map to the (unipotent) de Rham fundamental group $\pi_1^\rom{dR}(X_s)$ of the special fibre.
+In \nref{Section}{sec:deRham}, Lazda's theorem is deduced using the unipotent isomorphism criterion (see \nref{Thm.}{thm:U_intro} below).